Paullee6997/Covid19_EDA_and_Modelling/README.md

   The ARIMA is optimized using Grid search and the LSTM uses Adam with a RMSLE loss function.
   I highly suggest looking at the logic and architecture behind both models!

+I also made a cool poster on my work for my school to be submitted into a data analytics conference, so if you want to just quickly skim, I highly reccomend going through the poster.

 If you have any questions at all, please let me know!